Federer tops Australia's Millman in 5 sets at Melbourne Park - WHIZ News

-MELBOURNE, Australia (AP) — Roger Federer was thinking, “Uh, oh, here we go again.”
+MELBOURNE, Australia (AP) — This was the sort of match, riveting and rollicking, that keeps Roger Federer in tennis — even with all of those Grand Slam titles and other accomplishments, even at age 38, even with two sets of twins to raise.

-Two points from defeat at the Australian Open against a familiar foe, his mind already was drifting to dissecting how he lost.
+Two points from defeat at the Australian Open, in a packed house after midnight, his mind already drifting to dissecting how he lost.
+The trophies are the ultimate goal, of course, but winning like this is certainly special, too.

 About 1 1/2 years after John Millman outlasted, and ousted, Federer in their only previous Grand Slam meeting, the 47th-ranked Australian gave the 20-time major champion all he could handle again.
 This time, though, Federer pulled out the victory, pushing back from way down in the final-set tiebreaker, grabbing the last six points and getting to the fourth round at Melbourne Park by edging Millman 4-6, 7-6 (2), 6-4, 4-6, 7-6 (8).